The ultimate Kiteboarding Guide A-Z

 Pinch sand from the beach with your hand and then release it to see which way the sand blows away.

 Wind is the key element to kiteboarding and it is important to know how to determine the wind strength.
 The wind strength and your body weight will determine the kite size you will need to use.
 Windguru, Seabreeze, and Windy are excellent reliable wind forecast so make sure to check the forecast before arriving.
-You can also buy a wind reader like Kaindl Windmaster 2 and get an accurate reading right there on the spot or you can use these tips below to make a general judgment.
+You can also buy a wind reader like Kaindl Windmaster 2 and get an accurate reading right there on the spot.
+Or you can use these tips below to make a general judgment.
+Please note that all locations will have different effects of the wind and these tips are uselful for Parcas beach and as a genral rule of thumb only.

 |Observation from a beach fully exposed to the wind.||Approximate wind strength||Description and image/video||Comment|